Harvard Catalyst Profiles

 Overview

 Dr. Yakeel T. Quiroz is Associate Professor in the Departments of Psychiatry and Neurology at Harvard Medical School and Massachusetts General Hospital (MGH) in Boston, MA.
 She is the Director of the MGH Familial Dementia Neuroimaging Lab and the Multicultural Alzheimer’s Prevention Program-MAPP.
-She earned her master’s degree in cognitive neuroscience and PhD in clinical psychology from Boston University.
-She completed a postdoctoral fellowship in neuropsychology and brain imaging of Alzheimer’s disease (AD) at MGH.
-Her research interests include brain imaging, genomics, early detection and preclinical biomarkers of Alzheimer’s disease and other dementias.
+She received her master’s degree in cognitive neuroscience and her PhD in clinical psychology from Boston University.
+She went on to complete a postdoctoral fellowship in clinical neuropsychology and brain imaging of Alzheimer’s disease at MGH.
+Her research bridges brain imaging, genomics, and the identification of preclinical biomarkers to better understand the earliest stages of Alzheimer’s disease and related dementias.

 Research